 Please note: Only hotel guests are allowed to take photos inside the hotel.
 The location of this hotel is as central as it gets and it's definitely one of the best places to stay in London!

 Belgravia is the perfect spot to take pictures if you’re into flowers and floral decorations!
 Amongst the most photogenic stops in this area are Peggy Porschen and Les Senteurs, two stores that always win at showing off their stunning facades.
-Peggy Porschen also changes their decorations every season!
-I recommend taking a walk in this area as there are many other gorgeous shops around too, such as Saint Aymes and Dominique Ansel.
+Peggy Porschen also changes their decorations every season and its creative aesthetic definitely makes it one of the most famous cafes in London.
+I recommend taking a walk in Belgravia as there are many other gorgeous shops around too, such as Saint Aymes and Dominique Ansel.
 Please be respectful when taking pictures in front of these stores and make sure you’re not interfering with their business/customers!

 Top Tip: Get to Peggy Porschen before opening time (8 am) to avoid having to queue for a photo.
 This place gets crowded quite fast!